Legend-of-iPhoenix/TheButton/README.md

 As this is still in development, there may still be bugs.
 If you find one, please make a GitHub issue.

 ## Credits
-- \_iPhoenix\_ made this whole thing, did a bit of styling, and fixed most, if not all, of the bugs reported so far.
+- \_iPhoenix\_ (Legend-of-iPhoenix) made this whole thing, did a bit of styling, and fixed most, if not all, of the bugs reported so far.
 - jcgter777 helped expand the README file, style with CSS, and helped \_iPhoenix\_ fix several bugs.
 - tev (ticalc-travis) helped jcgter777 with a lot of css stuff.